 In 2023, Japan and the Association of Southeast Asian Nations (ASEAN) marked 50 years of partnership and cooperation.
-A Commemorative Summit meeting was held in Tokyo in December, where a new vision for cooperation was announced.
+A Commemorative Summit meeting is expected to be held in Tokyo in December, where a new vision for cooperation will be announced.
 Southeast Asia continues to see remarkable growth and development but faces the challenges of achieving economic growth while conserving the environment and reducing greenhouse gas emissions, calling for further cooperation with Japan.

 The greatest issues facing the agricultural sector in Southeast Asia are the severe droughts driven partly by global boiling and air pollution caused by slash-and-burn farming.
 Underlying these crises is poverty among the farmers.
 As rural workers move to cities, the agricultural workforce ages, and water resources are depleted, more challenges have emerged.
 One place where members in the agricultural sector travel to seek solutions is located on a plateau in central Thailand.
 We visited the demonstration farm KUBOTA FARM in Thailand (hereinafter KUBOTA FARM), which researches and puts into application on a daily basis “agriculture of the future,” while paying close attention to local needs.